 "Write exactly 500 words.
 First paragraph must be 3 sentences.
 Use the word 'API' exactly 12 times.
 Every section header must be a question.
 The third paragraph must contain a code block of exactly 4 lines.
 End with a question starting with 'Have you...'."

-At this level, the model spends all its effort satisfying arbitrary constraints instead of producing good content.
-The output reads like a machine following rules, because it was.
+At this level, the model spends effort satisfying arbitrary constraints instead of producing useful content.
+The result is often brittle and unnatural.

 The right level of specificity depends on your use case: